 Note: future requirements to be estimated for room size allowance

-Containment and termination points at the user end can vary depending on the construction of the tenant space, the requirements of moving the installation to suit new layouts or staff, the cost of the installation and the trade-off between installing what’s required now against what’s required potentially in the future
+Containment and termination points at the user end can vary depending on the construction of the tenant space.
+Furthermore the requirements of moving the installation to suit new layouts or staff.
+In addition the cost of the installation and the trade-off between installing what’s required now against what’s required potentially in the future

 Floor boxes are commonly installed in a removable false floor and cut within the individual removable tile.
 However these can also be installed into solid wooded flooring or encased in concrete screed.
-The power can either be hard wired in a circuit from box to box or attached to an under floor busbar system allowing easy click on and off to relocate.
-The data cabling can also be direct connected or connected to sub floor termination points (MUTOA / Consolidation Point)
+Furthermore the power can either be hard wired in a circuit from box to box or attached to an under floor busbar system allowing easy click on and off to relocate.
+At the same time the data cabling can also be direct connected or connected to sub floor termination points (MUTOA / Consolidation Point)

 The advantages are that the floor box can be located under desks and eliminate the need to have cables running across floors from wall points.
-They can also be relocated to suit new layouts when installed in removable floor tiles
+Furthermore they can also be relocated to suit new layouts when installed in removable floor tiles

-The disadvantages are that if the floor boxes are installed in floor tiles they aren’t always able to go exactly under a desk if it doesn’t match where it is cut into the tile.
-They can be costly to move if encased in screed or solid wooden floor
+The disadvantages are that if the floor boxes are installed in floor tiles they aren’t always able to go exactly under a desk.
+To illustrate when it doesn’t match where it is cut into the tile.
+Of course they can be costly to move if encased in screed or solid wooden floor

 Similar to a floor box in that they are commonly used in false floor environments.
-They are seen less in screen and solid floors.
+Thus they are seen less in screen and solid floors.
 Similar to floor boxes they can also be directly connected or attach to a sub floor termination for both power and data.
-The connection boxes for power and data are brought out of the grommet and connected to the desk.
+Specifically the connection boxes for power and data are brought out of the grommet and connected to the desk.

-The advantages are that the grommet is easier to locate exactly under desks or areas due to its smaller size and easier arrangement.
+The advantages are that the grommet is easier to locate exactly under desks or open areas.
+This is due to its smaller size and easier arrangement.

-Commonly used to access island desks when access is only possible from the false ceiling or overhead tray work.
+These are commonly used to access island desks.
+Furthermore when access is only possible from the false ceiling or overhead tray work.

-A rectangular pole is installed from floor to ceiling in the middle of a bank of desks and the power and data drop down through the middle of the pole and are terminated on its exterior to access the desks.
+A rectangular pole is installed from floor to ceiling in the middle of a bank of desks.
+Subsequently the power and data drop down through the middle of the pole.
+Then they are terminated on its exterior to access the desks.

-The advantages are that it allows island desks to have data and power from ceiling access only offices environments and avoid trailing power and data leads which would otherwise have to come from the wall sockets
+The advantages are that it allows island desks to have data and power from ceiling access only offices environments.
+Thus avoiding trailing power and data leads.
+Generally these would otherwise have to come from the wall sockets

-The disadvantages are most see the poles as unsightly and its creates a busy look within the office space
+To summarize the disadvantages are most see the poles as unsightly.
+In addition its creates a busy look within the office space

 Commonly a 2 compartment or 3 compartment plastic containment / trunking that will fix to the walls of an office space.
 The dado is usually installed at desk height or along the skirting.